-Figure 6.9: Eating disorders involve a distorted sense of body image Risk Factors for Eating Disorders Because of the high mortality rate, researchers are looking into the etiology of eating disorders and associated risk factors.
-Researchers are finding that eating disorders are caused by a complex interaction of genetic, biological, behavioural, psychological, and social factors (National Institute of Mental Health, 2016).
+Figure 6.9: Eating disorders involve a distorted sense of body image.

+Risk Factors for Eating Disorders

+Because of the high mortality rate, researchers are looking into the etiology of the disorder and associated risk factors.
+Researchers are finding that eating disorders are caused by a complex interaction of genetic, biological, behavioral, psychological, and social factors (NIMH, 2016).
 Eating disorders appear to run in families, and researchers are working to identify DNA variations that are linked to the increased risk of developing eating disorders.
 Researchers have also found differences in patterns of brain activity in women with eating disorders in comparison with healthy women.

-The main criteria for the most common eating disorders (anorexia nervosa, bulimia nervosa, and binge-eating disorder) are described in the Diagnostic and Statistical Manual of Mental Disorders-Fifth Edition (DSM-5) (American Psychiatric Association, 2013) and listed in Table 6.1.
-Table 6.1: DSM-5 Eating Disorders Anorexia nervosa - Restriction of energy intake, leading to a significantly low body weight - Intense fear of gaining weight - Disturbance in one's self-evaluation regarding body weight Bulimia nervosa - Recurrent episodes of binge eating - Recurrent inappropriate compensatory behaviours to prevent weight gain, including purging, laxatives, fasting, or excessive exercise • Self-evaluation is unduly affected by body shape and weight Binge-eating disorder - Recurrent episodes of binge eating - Marked distress regarding binge eating - The binge eating is not associated with the recurrent use of inappropriate compensatory behaviour Health consequences of eating disorders: For those suffering from anorexia, health consequences include an abnormally slow heart rate and low blood pressure, which increases the risk for heart failure.
+The main criteria for the most common eating disorders: Anorexia nervosa, bulimia nervosa, and binge-eating disorder are described in the Diagnostic and Statistical Manual of Mental Disorders-Fifth Edition (DSM-5)(American Psychiatric Association, 2013) and listed in Table 6.1.

+Table 6.1: DSM-5 Eating Disorder.

+Anorexia Nervosa Restriction of energy intake, leading to a significantly low body weight Intense fear of gaining weight Disturbance in one's self-evaluation regarding body weight Bulimia Nervosa Recurrent episodes of binge-eating Recurrent inappropriate compensatory behaviors to prevent weight gain, including purging, laxatives, fasting, or excessive exercise Self-evaluation is unduly affected by body shape and weight Binge-Eating Disorder Recurrent episodes of binge eating Marked distress regarding binge eating The binge eating is not associated with the recurrent use of inappropriate compensatory behavior

+Health Consequences of Eating Disorders: For those suffering from anorexia, health consequences include an abnormally slow heart rate and low blood pressure, which increases the risk for heart failure.
 Additionally, there is a reduction in bone density (osteoporosis), muscle loss and weakness, severe dehydration, fainting, fatigue, and overall weakness.
-Anorexia nervosa has the highest mortality rate of any psychiatric disorder (Arcelus, Mitchell, Wales, and Nielsen, 2011).
+Anorexia nervosa has the highest mortality rate of any psychiatric disorder (Arcelus, Mitchell, Wales, & Nielsen, 2011).
 Individuals with this disorder may die from complications associated with starvation, while others die of suicide.
 In women, suicide is much more common in those with anorexia than with most other mental disorders.

-The binge and purging cycle of bulimia can affect the digestive system and lead to electrolyte and chemical imbalances that can affect the heart and other major organs.
+The binge and purging cycle of bulimia can affect the digestives system and lead to electrolyte and chemical imbalances that can affect the heart and other major organs.
 Frequent vomiting can cause inflammation and possible rupture of the esophagus, as well as tooth decay and staining from stomach acids.
-Lastly, binge-eating disorder results in health risks similar to obesity, including high blood pressure, high cholesterol levels, heart disease, type 2 diabetes, and gall bladder disease (National Eating Disorders Association, 2016).
-Eating disorder treatment: To treat eating disorders, adequate nutrition and stopping inappropriate behaviours, such as purging, are the foundations of treatment.
-Treatment plans are tailored to individual needs and include medical care, nutritional counselling, medications (such as antidepressants), and individual, group, and/or family psychotherapy (National Institute of Mental Health, 2016).
+Lastly, binge eating disorder results in similar health risks to obesity, including high blood pressure, high cholesterol levels, heart disease, Type II diabetes, and gall bladder disease (National Eating Disorders Association, 2016).

+Eating Disorders Treatment: To treat eating disorders, adequate nutrition and stopping inappropriate behaviors, such as purging, are the foundations of treatment.
+Treatment plans are tailored to individual needs and include medical care, nutritional counseling, medications (such as antidepressants), and individual, group, and/or family psychotherapy (NIMH, 2016).
 For example, the Maudsley Approach has parents of adolescents with anorexia nervosa be actively involved their child's treatment, such as assuming responsibility for feeding the child.
-To eliminate binge-eating and purging behaviours, cognitive behavioural therapy assists sufferers by identifying distorted thinking patterns and changing inaccurate beliefs.
+To eliminate binge-eating and purging behaviors, cognitive behavioral therapy (CBT) assists sufferers by identifying distorted thinking patterns and changing inaccurate beliefs.

-Figure 6.10: The Maudsley family-based treatment
+Figure 6.10: The Maudsley Family-Based treatment.

-Media Attributions

 • Figure 6.10: The Maudsley Family-Based treatment. © Jason Goodman is licensed under a Public Domain license

-About the authors

-Martha Lally

-Suzanne Valentine-French

-Dinesh Ramoo